 packages.

-Your RMD and RStudio session should now look similar to
+Your RMD and RStudio session should now look similar to this:

 here